iotables

 ```

-The symmetric input-output tables (SIOTs) are complex statistical products that present inter-related statistics in a predefined structure.
+Symmetric input–output tables (SIOTs) are structured statistical products that capture inter-industry relationships within an economy.
 They are often found in spreadsheets that follow this structure or, in the case of Eurostat, in a data repository.
 In both cases in, reproducible research must be downloaded and restructured to a programmatically accessible form.
 Often, these highly structured statistics need to be analysed together with other data, for example, when calculating employment effects and multipliers.
 In this case, processing the employment data to SIOT conforming format is a significant preprocessing challenge.

-The iotables are exactly designed for these tasks.
+The iotables package is designed for these tasks.
 Currently, the package downloads and processes standardized European SIOTs conforming to the latest statistical regulations, i.e. SIOTs starting from 2010.

 The aim of this introduction is not to introduce input-output economics, or SIOTs in detail.
 The [Eurostat Manual of Supply, Use and Input-Output Tables](https://ec.europa.eu/eurostat/en/web/products-manuals-and-guidelines/-/KS-RA-07-013) and the [Eurostat thematic page](https://ec.europa.eu/eurostat/web/esa-supply-use-input-tables/overview) (for further reference: `Eurostat Manual`) in the documentation should be consulted for further information about the data and the metadata.